 - If possible, try closing a door or putting up a barrier to close off that area.

-- Place food bowls and treats in those favorite areas to discourage her from eliminating in that space.
+- Place food bowls and treats in those favorite areas to discourage him or her from eliminating in that space.
 Cats typically will not eliminate near their food, so this tends to be successful.

-- Put a bell on her and catch her in the act.
-If you catch her, try to startle her to create a new association with that spot.
-Do not scare her – this will only worsen the problem.
+- Put a bell on your cat and catch him or her in the act.
+If you catch your cat, try to startle your cat to create a new association with that spot.
+Do not scare your cat – this will only worsen the problem.

 - Change the texture of the area.
 Place newspaper, plastic or sandpaper on those favorite areas.